Usage¶

 The expiry for this paste, if not supplied

-is selected.
-Valid expiries depend on the configuration of thepinnwand
+1dayis selected.
+Valid expiries depend on the configuration of thepinnwandinstance.- lexer

 The lexer to use for this paste.
 If not supplied

-is selected.
-Valid lexers depend on the configuration of thepinnwand
+textis selected.
+Valid lexers depend on the configuration of thepinnwandinstance but are generally those provided bypygments.

 € echo "foo" | curl -X POST http://localhost:8000/curl -F 'raw=<-'